stevegt/grid-cli/v2/doc/202-von-neumann.md

 - **Result Storage**:
     - In Von Neumann architecture, results are stored back in memory.
-    - In PromiseGrid, results are either cached for future reference or routed to other nodes for further processing.
+    - In PromiseGrid, results are cached in the decentralized trie structure.

 ## Memory in PromiseGrid vs. Von Neumann